ExoAI/exoai.github.io/_software_docs/taurex/19-TauREx_Issues.md

    ```
    xcode-select install
    ```
-   For users who have recently upgraded to Mac OS Mojave, if the above solution doesn't work, one could try the following commend:
+   For users who have recently upgraded to Mac OS Mojave, if the above solution doesn't work, one could try the following command:
    ```
    open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg
    ```